 - Settlements tied to restoring physical assets

-However, certain situations can trigger taxability, such as:
+However, certain situations can trigger taxability, like:

 - A payout that exceeds your tax basis in an asset